stellargraph/stellargraph/README.md

 ## Example: GCN

 One of the earliest deep machine learning algorithms for graphs is a Graph Convolution Network (GCN) [6].
-It's easy to apply to a graph, using StellarGraph.
+It's easy to apply with StellarGraph.
 The follow example shows classifying nodes into some number of ground-truth classes, based on node and edge data loaded from files, with Pandas.

 ``` python
 import tensorflow as tf